emadkhan333/fetch_rwds_exercise/FOURTH/README.md

 Hi team,

-I have taken a first pass at our sample receipt data and wanted to share a few early observations—and ask for your guidance, so we start off on the right foot.
+I have completed an initial review of our receipt data and identified a few areas where I could benefit from your input before proceeding to full-scale ingestion and reporting.
+Below is a summary of what I found, along with the questions that will help us ensure accuracy and performance.

 ---